SkoolNotes/Taproot/2020MATH530/KBe20math530flo11.md

 ## $\mathcal{P}_m(F)$
 - Polynomials with coefficients in $F$ whose highest degree is $m$
+- It can't be "whose degree is exactly $m$" because otherwise you won't have the identity and it won't be closed under addition (in the case where coefficient sum $a_m + b_m = 0$)
 ### It's a finite dimensional vector space
 - $$a_0z^0+...+a_mz^m + b_0z^0 + ... + b_mz^m = (a_0+b_0)z^0 + ... + (a_m+b_m)z^m$$